Doty1154/talos-builder-macb/README.md

-# Raspberry Pi 5 Talos Builder
+# Raspberry Pi Talos Builder

-This repository builds custom Talos Linux images for the **Raspberry Pi 5**.
+This repository builds custom Talos Linux images for the **Raspberry Pi**.
 It patches the Kernel and Talos build process to use the Linux Kernel source provided by [raspberrypi/linux](https://github.com/raspberrypi/linux).

 ## What's not working?